 U.S. condoles with Akeredolu over Owo Church attack

-The U.S. has condoled with Governor Oluwarotimi Akeredolu of Ondo State over the last Sunday terrorist attack at St. Francis Catholic Church, Owa-luwa Street, Owo.
+The U.S. has condoled with Gov. Oluwarotimi Akeredolu of Ondo State over the last Sunday terrorist attack at St. Francis Catholic Church, Owaluwa Street, Owo.

-Richard Olatunde, the Chief Press Secretary to the governor, made this known in a statement on Thursday.
+Richard Olatunde, the Chief Press Secretary to the governor, made this known in statement on Thursday.

 He explained that the condolence was contained in a letter to Akeredolu, dated June 7, 2022 and signed by the U.S. Ambassador to Nigeria, Mary Leonard.